-Namyong Terminal Public Company Limited ("the Company" or "A5 Terminal" or "NYT") has invested in developing the Company's terminal from 1 berth to 3 berths, presently.
+Namyong Terminal Public Company Limited ("the Company" or "NYT") was found in 1982 to provide terminal services for coal business.
+After changing major shareholders in 2002, the Company shifted its service from coal business to Ro/Ro for car manufacturers.
+The Company has invested in developing the Company's terminal from 1 berth to 3 berths, presently.
 With the berth of 697 meters width and 14 meters depth (the depth of the terminal has been increased to 17 meters at present), the Company's terminals are allowed for docking of a vessel at the size of up to 80,000 DWT.
 The Company also expanded the car storage areas for supporting both exports and imports cars.
-As of December 31st, 2013, the Company has total areas for parking about 770,638 square meters which could be divided into parking areas within the terminal for 247,000 square meters of which being accommodate up to 15,437 cars simultaneously and parking areas near by the terminal for 523,638 square meters of which being accommodate up to 32,457 cars.
-Moreover, the Company has another warehouse servicing areas for 141,706 square meters (as of December 31st, 2013).
+As of December 31st, 2014, the Company has total areas for parking about 770,775 square meters which could be divided into parking areas within the terminal for 247,000 square meters of which being accommodate up to 15,437 cars simultaneously and parking areas near by the terminal for 523,775 square meters of which being accommodate up to 32,736 cars.
+Moreover, the Company has another warehouse servicing areas for 153,531 square meters (as of December 31st, 2014).